larrykluger/Register-Plus-Redux/readme.txt

 = 3.9.5 =
 WordPress Multisite users please update, signup pages were not validating, any information entered was accepted, also Email as Username was not functioning, same root cause

+= 3.9.6 =
+Added new role, Unverified, and new capability, rpr_can_login, unverified users now take advantage of these, change may be jarring for long time users